EmiliosRichards/File-Management-System/README.md

 # Lessons Learned

 Reflecting on the development of the File Management System has provided invaluable insights into both technical skills and project management strategies.
 Here’s a breakdown of the key lessons learned:

+## Personal Growth

+- **Resilience and Problem-Solving**:
+  - Faced numerous challenges that improved resilience and problem-solving skills, learning to address technical issues and design dilemmas effectively.

+- **Learning from Mistakes**:
+  - Embraced mistakes as learning opportunities, analyzing errors to understand and correct them, which proved invaluable for personal and professional growth.

 ## Technical Skills